Smalltooth sawfish: For feeding

 It is believed that the elongated rostrum first evolved for its use in prey immobilization.
 Smalltooth sawfish have been observed to approach large shoals of fish while striking their saw rapidly from side to side.
 Due to the high density of small fish in a shoal, there is a high probability that the sawfish will hit, stab, stun, or kill several prey during one shoal attack.

 Vertebrate biologist Barbara Wueringer, of the University of Queensland, demonstrated that sawfish use their extended rostrum to detect and manipulate prey.
 She observed the animals' reaction to food already at the bottom of the tank, food falling from the water's surface, and introduced electric dipoles.
 When the sawfish came across scraps of fish resting on the bottom of the tank, it used its rostrum to pin the "prey" down as it swam over and engulfed it.
 When food was identified as it fell through the water, the sawfish would approach its "prey" from the side and swiftly strike to impale the victim with the teeth of its saw.
 Both of these cases support the respective digging and attacking behaviors expected from feeding sawfish in the wild.
 In order to show that sawfish use their beak to sense their surroundings, Wueringer placed electric dipoles throughout the tank to simulate the electrical signals that surround moving prey.
 Just as the sawfish displayed different aggressive behaviors towards the "prey," they also responded differently based on the electrical signals they received by either avoiding or approaching the signal source.
 With this evidence, the sawfish is now regarded as the only jawed fish to use its rostrum for both prey detection and manipulation.

 For defense

-The many teeth of a sawfish's saw are not actually teeth at all, but rather special types of scales known a dermal denticles.
+The many teeth of a sawfish's saw are not actually teeth at all, but rather special types of scales known as dermal denticles.
 These protruding weapons, combined with the animal's ability to strike from side to side with great force, provide it with a powerful and efficient defense mechanism.
 Although the saw is mainly used for feeding purposes, observations of sawfish in captivity show that they may also be used for self-defense.
 When sharks or other marine creatures threaten them, they retaliate with three swift blows to the instigator's dorsum.
 Sawfish are not considered harmful to humans unless they are threatened.